BugHall_001.webp

 Transforming a Pittsburgh Institution

-As the newly appointed Art Director at the Carnegie Museum of Natural History, I was eager to make my mark on the institution.
-Museum leadership shared that same enthusiasm.
-Several areas required immediate attention, particularly the semi-permanent galleries and wayfinding systems where graphics had slipped into obsolescence and disrepair, diminishing the overall visitor experience.
+As the newly-appointed Art Director at the Carnegie Museum of Natural History, I was eager to make my mark on the institution.
+Museum leadership thankfully shared that same enthusiasm and identified several areas requiring immediate attention, particularly the semi-permanent galleries and wayfinding systems where graphics had slipped into obsolescence and disrepair.
 Collaborating closely with the team, we identified low-cost, high-impact solutions to address the most pressing visual and navigational challenges.

 So Many Bugs!